micmejia/bible-dump/NKJV/Matthew/Matt 13.md

 and cast them into the furnace of fire.
 There will be wailing and gnashing of teeth."

 ###### 51
-[^d]Jesus said to them, "Have you understood all these things?"
-They said to Him, "Yes, [^e]Lord."
+Jesus said to them, "Have you understood all these things?"
+They said to Him, "Yes, Lord."

 ###### 52
-Then He said to them, "Therefore every [^f]scribe instructed [^g]concerning the kingdom of heaven is like a householder who brings out of his treasure _things_ new and old." ## Jesus Rejected at Nazareth
+Then He said to them, "Therefore every scribe instructed concerning the kingdom of heaven is like a householder who brings out of his treasure _things_ new and old." ## Jesus Rejected at Nazareth

 ###### 53
 Now it came to pass, when Jesus had finished these parables, that He departed from there.